michaelgobz/RestaurantOne/README.md

 venv\Scripts\activate
 ```
 Then the with ```RestaurantOne``` as your working directory
-install the dependencies using pip or using poetry
+install the dependencies using pip or using poetry<br />
 **NOTE:** with poetry make sure the python version is 3.9.12

 ```bash